Firefox Cache in RAM

 Set browser.cache.memory.capacity to the desired amount of KB for the maximum memory to be used for memory caching - by default, it is set to -1 for automatic cache size selection [3], which is 32768 KB for my laptop.

-After that, open the page about:cache to check if the new settings are in effect - it should be something like this:
+After that, open the page about:cache to check if the new settings have taken effect - it should look something like this:

 Thanks for reading :)